earthgecko/skyline/docs/getting-data-into-skyline.rst

 =============================

-Once you get real data flowing through your system, the Analyzer will be able start analyzing for anomalies.
+Once you get real data flowing through your system, the Analyzer will be able start analysing for anomalies.

 .. note:: Do not expect to see anomalies or anything in the Webapp immediately after starting the Skyline services.
 Realistically :mod:`settings.FULL_DURATION`